This ouzo sorbet boasts the bracing anise-ness of Greece’s famed booze balanced by just the right amount of sugar. Opa!

 Soft snow.
 That’s how the author of this ouzo sorbet recipe describes it.
 We think of it as brash and boozy.
 Both are true.
 The balanced sweetness and the bracing anise-ness work perfectly after a meal, sort of like an after-dinner digestif.
 Any brand of ouzo will do, although when in Greece, it’s quite possible you’ll encounter Ouzo 12.
 It’s one of the most common brands and its astringent, licorice-like heft really packs a wallop.
 Just one swig is all it takes to understand the inside joke behind the touristy T-shirts branded with “Ouzo 12, Me 0.”
-This recipe has been updated.
 Originally published June 6, 2014.–Renee Schettler Rossi

 - Ice cream maker (optional)